 At the start, the gardens was an experimental site for growing cash crops and economically valuable plants such as rubber, spices and orchids.

-Over the years, the gardens evolved under the stewardship of directors and botanists thus expanding its collections.
+Over the years, the gardens evolved under the stewardship of directors and botanists thus expanding its collections, allowing it now to be a centre for plant research in Southeast Asia.

 Singapore Botanic Gardens was critical to the region’s rubber trade boom in the early 20th century when its first scientific director, Henry Nicholas Ridley, led research in the rubber plant’s cultivation.
 His technique is still in use today as it expanded output rapidly.